cambialens/t3as-pat-clas/pat-clas-service/README.md

 # Patent Classification API

-This API provides endpoints to search and retrieve classification related data.
+The Patent Classification API provides endpoints to search and retrieve classification related data.
 This document currently covers CPC data but the other (deprecated) classification schemes (USPC and IPC) are implemented in a similar manner.

 An explanation of the CPC classification scheme can be found at Wikipedia: https://en.wikipedia.org/wiki/Cooperative_Patent_Classification

+A Postman collection for the API can be found [here](src/test/postman/).
+The environment variable `url` should be defined and set to http://dev.lens.org/patclass.

 ## Getting Data for classification symbols